A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Simulation

 The RHALC formulation for this example is given by

-where the constraints hold for all $k \in \III_{t}$, \eqref{eq:ex-gpmpc:velo-bound-cons} are velocity bound constraints, \eqref{eq:ex-gpmpc:bound-cons} are bound constraints on the control actions, and \eqref{eq:ex-gpmpc:safety-cons} are affine constraints on the locations of the vehicle (\eg collision avoidance to the border of the racing track).
+where the constraints hold for all $k \in \III_{t}$, \eqref{eq:ex-gpmpc:velo-bound-cons} are velocity bound constraints, \eqref{eq:ex-gpmpc:bound-cons} are bound constraints on the control actions, and \eqref{eq:ex-gpmpc:safety-cons} are affine constraints representing collision avoidance to the border of the racing track.
 The objective of this problem consists of two parts: trajectory tracking control and active learning for dynamics.
-The tracking control aims to track a given reference trajectory, while the active learning objective drives each vehicle to the location that provides the most informative data for learning the system dynamics.
-The positive constant $\gamma$ balances the tradeoff between active learning and control objective.
 The control objective function $J$ is given by